ICY105/Mechanization/README.md

 # Mechanization
 Mechanization is a Minecraft function script aimed at recreating popular tech mods like IC2 and Thermal Expansion.

-A 1.13 update is currently in the works!
-It will include more features and optimizations.
-If you have any suggestions, now is the time to add them to the issue tracker so it can come out in the major 1.13 update.
+1.13 is now in prerelease phase!
+Try out all the new features.
+Please report any bugs you might find.

 ## Wiki
 Want to know more?
 Check out the wiki: https://github.com/ImCoolYeah105/Mechanization/wiki